Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 What about ./local-files (bind mount)?

-This maps a folder from the host server filesystem into the container to let workflows read/write files at /files
+This maps a folder from the host server filesystem into the container to let workflows read/write files at /files inside n8n, while actually persisting them on the host at ./local-files.

 - Example: upload/download files via workflows, process CSV/JSON, or generate reports into